 - The film has many supposed origin stories, though this one mentioned by the AV Club seems the most interesting:

 The best tidbit in all the DVD set’s special features is a mention that Cooper based King Kong’s story on an anecdote about an entrepreneur who imported Komodo Dragons for public display, only to find that the change in climate and the grasping hands of tourists did the creatures in.

 - For King Kong’s 1985 release on Laserdisc via the Criterion Collection, film historian Ronald Haver recorded what’s considered the first-ever commentary track for a home video release.
 Haver worked with and knew Merian C. Cooper and several of the other principles and has a lot of great stories about the film.
-The track hasn’t been put on any of the DVD or blu-ray reissues, but you can listen to it via the video below, where it starts at the 6 minute, 7 seconds mark.

 - TCMDB is pretty much a one-stop shop for background information on the film (including a ton of then-contemporary reviews) and I highly recommend it.

 - One of the reasons it took me so long to approach King Kong is this essay, “Like a Horrible Dream: Thoughts on the Mighty Kong”, by one of my favorite writers, John D’Amico, for his defunct “Homages, Ripoffs and Coincidences” blog that so perfectly pokes and prods at the movie, uncovering so many jewels.
 I can’t recommend you read it enough.
 An excerpt, though I had to restrain myself:

 The men who shot King Kong, shot King Kong.